-This course is a survey of the structure and working process of the broadcasting, newspaper, magazine, and film industries and includes an analysis of the effects of these media on contemporary society with special emphasis given to political, economic, and psychological behavior, and to social change.
-Communication 103 serves as an introduction to advanced-level departmental media-related courses.
+This course is a survey of the structure and working process of the broadcasting, newspaper, magazine, and film industries and includes an analysis of the effects of these media on contemporary society with special emphasis given to political and economic behavior, social change, and popular culture.
+Communication 103 serves as an introduction to advanced-level departmental courses in the various media.
 One discussion section per week.
-Grading is based on discussion section assignments and three one-hour examinations.
+There are two one-hour examinations and a final examination.
 A short critical paper/project may also be required.
-Two texts and a course pack constitute required reading.
-(Porter, Martin, Watkins)
+(Stevens)

 210. Persuasive Communication.
 (3).
 (HU).

 Exploration of the principles of persuasion as applied in print, broadcast, and interpersonal communication.
 From the theoretical perspective of balance theories of attitude change, strategies are examined for such topics as: attention, perception, credibility, identification, reinforcement, activation, logical proof, reducing resistance, verbal suggestion, and motivation.
 Students make two individual presentations, one oral and one written, on proposed projects of a creative, critical or experimental sort.
 In addition, students complete a final team project involving development of a persuasive campaign using several media.
-Class format involves lectures and discussion sections, some films, readings, a final exam.
-Required of concentrators in Communications.
+Class format involves lectures and discussion sections, some films, readings.
+A final exam.
 (Martin)

 290. News Writing.
 Sophomore standing.
 (3).
 (Excl).

-Section 002 – This is an advanced journalistic writing course.
-Successful completion of Communication 290 is the prerequisite for Communication 302, and students who receive a "C" or lower should not elect the course.
+This is an advanced journalistic writing course.
+Successful completion of Communication 290 is prerequisite for Communication 302, and students who receive a "C" or lower should not elect the course.
 Ability to originate story ideas and work independently is essential.
 Knowledge of the AP style rules is required.
 Certain sections may deal with specific topics.
-(Marzolf)
+(Buckley, Marzolf, Larcom)

 403. Analyzing the Media.
 Junior standing.
 (4).
 (SS).

 This course examines the practices, ethics, values and performance of the modern American mass media.
 Students will look at the practitioners' definitions of their jobs and responsibilities, at media standards and codes of ethics and how these work out in terms of media content.
 Case studies and critical analysis of the media from scholars and popular writers will be used.
 There will be assigned texts and readings.
-A short paper, group project, and critical article will be required.
-There will be a final examinations.
+Several short papers and one research paper will be required.
+There will be a midterm and final examinations.
 (Marzolf)